kengibson1111/go-stdlib/README.md

 This is pretty cool because it combines functionality from other crypto packages to implement RSA encryption as specified by PKCS#1 - public/private key pairs which are mathematically related.
-Private keys are not distributed and used to decrypt messages and verify signatures.
+Private keys are not distributed and used to decrypt messages and send signatures.
+Public keys are distributed and used to encrypt messages and verify signatures.

 RSA-OEAP is the latest RSA encryption implementation of the PKCS#1 spec.
 RSA-PSS is the latest signature implementation of the PKCS#1 spec.
 So examples will only focus on those.